 - Sewing supplies – buttons, pins, needles, simple patterns, sewing scissors, elastic

-- Jewelry-making supplies (not children’s)
+- Jewelry-making supplies (for adults, not children)

 - Crochet supplies – yarn, crochet hooks, instruction booklets (lots of pictures)

 - Canning supplies & canning books and recipes (especially for vegetables and tropical fruits)

 - Candle-making & soap-making supplies

 - NEW pens and pencils, colored pencils, markers, crayons

 - NEW erasers, small pencil sharpeners, and student scissors